FidaHussainLarik/ai-ml-journey/README.md

 # 🤖 My AI/ML Engineering Journey

-> *"I don't know exactly where this road leads — but I am walking it anyway, one project at a time."*

 Hi, I am **Fida Hussain** — a self-taught learner from Pakistan, currently on a mission to learn AI/ML Engineering from scratch.

 I do not have all the answers yet.
 I do not know exactly what I want to build or where I will end up.
 But I know one thing — I want to understand this field deeply, and I am putting in the work every single day to get there.